MrMM7/Javascript-Playground/README.md

 # JavaScript Projects

-This repository is a collection of projects from my Javascript course.
+This repository is a collection of projects from my JavaScript course.
 It serves as a playground for learning and experimenting with JavaScript concepts.

 ⚠️ **Note**: This repo is used for learning purposes and is not intended for legitimate projects.
-    **Note**: The designs of the projects are not created by me, I am only responsible for the Javascript functionality.
+    **Note**: The designs of the projects are not created by me, I am only responsible for the JavaScript functionality.

 ## Table of Contents